 How to Use and Maintain a Financial Budget?

 To have a clear budget for your small business, ensure to create a clear report that covers monthly financial reports.
-This report should contain amount budgeted for, the actual results, and any differences experienced in the current month and the last year.
+This report should contain the amount budgeted for, the actual results, and any differences experienced in the current month and the last year.

 One thing you should know is, numbers in the budget remain unchanged irrespective of whether any major market shifts or changes in operations.

 However, the same cannot be said of an early-stage business as it requires to remain flexible all through.
-In other words, its financial budget needs to include what happened mid-year till to date, and what is expected in the next half year.
+In other words, its financial budget needs to include what happened mid-year to date, and what is expected in the next half year.